 Student Learning Outcomes:

 - Identify barriers women face when accessing or receiving health care in the United States today.

 - Demonstrate how body image issues influence lifestyle choices.

 - Describe lifestyle changes you have made or plan to make which promote personal health and mental well-being.

 - Identify lifestyle choices that may reduce risk of major chronic or communicable diseases based on family health history, environment and/or current lifestyle choices.

 - Evaluate contemporary media and societal institutions for discrimination and biased thinking process related to personal health.

 - Analyze inter-group relations within categories of identity such as race, ethnicity, gender, religion, sexual orientation and identity, class, ability, nationality or age, and the impact on women's health.

-Quizzes will be presented approximately every week to ensure that you are reviewing the material and linking class ideas/subjects together.
+Quizzes will be presented approximately every 2 weeks to ensure that you review the material and link class ideas/subjects together.

 There will be one final written exam this semester.
 The exam will be available during the last week of class.
 No early final requests will be granted.
 I reserve the right to include a midterm if I feel it will be necessary.
 If this happens, I will give a two-week notice.